 Your stomach is first made smaller.
 This is the case with procedures like the gastric sleeve and gastric bypass.
 Even lap band surgery, which is less often used, constricts your stomach.
 This alteration contributes to you eating less.

 You may think that by eating less, you might end up feeling deprived.
-However, weight loss surgery also affects changes to the hunger and satiety hormones within the body.
-You’ll feel less hungry and feel fuller much quicker following weight loss surgery.
+However, weight loss surgery also changes the body’s hunger and satiety hormones.
+You’ll feel less hungry and fuller much quicker following weight loss surgery.
 This is the case with the gastric sleeve, which can contribute to a rapid loss of excess weight.

 With the gastric bypass, your smaller stomach is rerouted to your large intestine, bypassing the small intestine.
-It will further contributes to you consuming fewer calories from the foods you eat.
+It will further contribute to consuming fewer calories from your foods.

 The surgery you have will depend on your level of obesity or morbid obesity, your health, and the recommendations given by your bariatric surgeon.

-How much weight you can lose with weight loss surgery varies depending on several factors, including which surgery you have.
-Overall, you can expect to lose at least 30% to 50% of your excess weight in the first six months following surgery.
+How much weight you can lose with weight loss surgery depends on several factors, including your surgery.
+You can expect to lose at least 30% to 50% of your excess weight in the first six months following surgery.
 If you suffered from knee osteoarthritis before the procedure, you could begin feeling less pain quickly after the weight starts coming off.

 Is Bariatric Surgery an Effective Treatment for Knee Arthritis?

-Doctors say that for every pound you lose, you experience a four-pound reduction in the amount of pressure placed on the knee.
+Doctors say that for every pound you lose, you experience a four-pound reduction in pressure on the knee.
 Following significant weight loss, arthritis could be sent entirely into remission.

-Keep in mind that if your knee was severely diminished over a long period of time, knee surgery or a complete knee reconstruction may be the only way to alleviate the pain you feel.
-The good news is that losing a significant amount of weight through bariatric surgery has been shown to increase the longevity of complete knee replacements.
+Remember that if your knee is severely diminished over a long period, knee surgery or a complete knee reconstruction may be the only way to alleviate your pain.
+The good news is that weight loss through bariatric surgery has been shown to increase the longevity of complete knee replacements.

 Less Knee Pressure, Less Pain

-Assuming your knees are still in good shape, after weight loss surgery and by feeling less pain, you’ll find everyday tasks more tolerable, even enjoyable.
-Things like getting out of bed and standing from a seated position will become much easier.
+Assuming your knees are still in good shape after weight loss surgery and by feeling less pain, you’ll find everyday tasks more tolerable, even enjoyable.
+Things like getting out of bed and standing seated will become much easier.

 Greater Mobility, More Energy & Boosted Quality of Life

-When you don’t feel pain on a daily basis, you won’t be relegated to sitting all day.
+When you don’t feel pain daily, you won’t be relegated to sitting all day.
 You’ll be active enough to experience all that life has to offer.
-You’ll feel more invigorated, more alive, with your new slimmer waist and all the apparel you’ll have to buy after the weight comes off.
+You’ll feel more invigorated and alive with your new slimmer waist and all the apparel you’ll have to buy after the weight comes off.

 Weight Loss Surgery Helps with Obesity Comorbidities